Jesterhearts/tracing-rc/README.md

   [generational-arena](https://lib.rs/crates/generational-arena) is probably best.

 # Usage of Unsafe
-The library has a single usage of unsafe where it drops its inner data.
-This unsafe is protected by a `borrow_mut` call to a `RefCell` which is intentionally leaked after dropping the data, making the inner (dropped) data inaccessible.
+The library has two usages of unsafe where it drops the inner data of the `Gc` and `Agc` types.
+In the case of `Gc`, this unsafe is protected by a `borrow_mut` call to a `RefCell` which is intentionally leaked after dropping the data, making the inner (dropped) data inaccessible. `Agc` similarly leaks a `WriteMutexGuard` to its inner data post-drop.

+# Support for Concurrent Collection
+This library has experimental support for concurrent collection behind the `sync` flag.
+Enabling the `sync` flag will provide access to an atomic `Agc` type as well as concurrent `collect` implementations.

 # Soundness & Rc Collector Design Considerations
 Because any implementation of the `Trace` trait and custom `Drop` implementations for objects